Deveo/ember-emojione/README.md

 The `emojione` Bower package, which this addon relies on, is over 90 MiB large.
 As EmojiOne assets can be served from the "free and super-fast" [JSDelivr](http://jsdelivr.com) CDN, many developers don't need any EmojiOne images locally.

 This addon can be configured to include as few or as much assets and dependencies as you need.

-In order to proceed with the installation, you must first answer these questions:

-1. Are you happy with emoji being served from JSDelivr (or your own CDN, separate from your app's distro), or you want to include EmojiOne assets into your app's distro? (recommended: JSDelivr)
-2. Do you want PNG and SVG emoji?
-(PNG is recommended to prevent flickering)
-3. Do you want emoji be predownloaded for each user in one enormous sprite sheet or do you want them to be downloaded individually? (recommended: sprite sheet, so that all emoji are displayed simultaneously)
-4. Are you going to use emoji picker and typing assistant from this addon, you do you only need to render emoji in existing texts?

-Keep your answers in mind as yuou proceed with the following steps.